10 Best Dark Comedy Movies of the 21st Century

 Movies are probably the most extravagantly used artform in the contemporary world.
 Their visual lucidity, generally conventional formatting and engaging dialogues make them a very genuine representation of thematic conveyance.
 But as the art engages in self-indulgence, striving to be a more refined version of itself, with the progression of time, it develops a sense of elusiveness.
 This, unfortunately in most cases is a distancing factor for the attachment between cinema and the masses, who look at art not to appreciate it but to enjoy it.
 There’s eventually a collective shift of interest to genre abiding works, mostly comedy films.

 But I believe comedy really became a force to be reckoned with after the motive changed from entertainment to social awareness, which led to the birth of dark comedy.
 Chaplin’s The Great Dictator, Bergman and Kubrick’s works left a lasting effect on the audiences’ minds with their use of humor in situations demanding a considerable amount of seriousness.
 This unfortunately was the truth that these minds saw, for the society was heckled with the most inhumane issues disguised under various aspects, and were quietly making a favorable mockery out of people.
-Dark comedy movies over the years witnessed a lot of changes with its use becoming common with any underlying issue that harm the society.
+Dark comedy movies over the years witnessed a lot of changes, with their use becoming common with any underlying issue that harms society.
 Now, dark comedies have become more compact and evolved into character studies of a variety of people present in this world and their perception of society, and because of their growing acceptance have become a great source of entertainment.
 Here is the list of dark comedy movies of the 21st century you just cannot miss.
-You can watch some of these dark comedy movies on Netflix, Hulu or Amazon Prime.

 1. American Psycho